ccl0utier/CorrelationRulesRunner/README.md

 Run results are then saved into a KV Store collection and those results can be used to selectively schedule selected searches in Enterprise Security using the same command.
 For example, by scheduling all searches that returned hits... or all searches mapped to a particular MITRE ATT&CK technique, etc.

+**Note:** Any correlation rule that cannot be run because an error (e.g.: Invalid syntax) will be listed with a value of `-1` for `results` in the KV Store collection.
+That makes it easy to find incorrect rules to correct them later.

 ## Requirements

 - Python 3.x